josherich/blog/_posts/2019-04-22-porting-libigl-emscripten.md

 **`SharedArrayBuffer`**

-In early 2008, major browsers [disabled](https://github.com/tc39/security/issues/3) `ShareArrayBuffer` for security issues([high resolution timer allows cache-based side channel attacks](https://github.com/tc39/ecmascript_sharedmem/issues/1)) relating "Spectre" and "Meltdown", obviously people still need this to communicate between workers.
+In early 2018, major browsers [disabled](https://github.com/tc39/security/issues/3) `ShareArrayBuffer` for security issues([high resolution timer allows cache-based side channel attacks](https://github.com/tc39/ecmascript_sharedmem/issues/1)) relating "Spectre" and "Meltdown", obviously people still need this to communicate between workers.

+For now, Chrome is the only one among major browers with enabling it as default.
+You can enable it in flag setting for others.

 **loop to callback**